 Informasjon om Svartifoss

-Svartifoss, in spite of being just 20 metres (66 feet) tall, and not particularly powerful, is one of Iceland’s most popular waterfalls.
+Svartifoss, in spite of being just 20 meters (66 feet) tall, and not particularly powerful, is one of Iceland’s most popular waterfalls.
 The beauty of its formation and surroundings draw thousands of guest a year and have inspired artists for centuries.

-Columns of Svartifoss
+The Basalt Columns of Svartifoss

 Svartifoss is best renowned for the hexagonal basalt columns that surround it and lay shattered at its base.
 These columns, which are very dark, lend the feature its name; Svartifoss means ‘Black Falls’.